AnirudhRayas/anirudhrayas.github.io/_pages/about.md

  In my spare time, I like to read about the history of mathematics and mathematicians, I also enjoy hiking, swimming, playing chess (albeit poorly), and watching animated movies.

  **I am on the postdoctoral job market.
-Please feel free to reach out if you have an opening!**.
+Please feel free to reach out if you have an opening!**

  <div style="display: flex; gap: 10px;">
   <a href="{{ site.baseurl }}/assets/pdf/Anirudh_Rayas_CV.pdf" target="_blank">